SQream/sqream_docs/data_ingestion/ingesting_from_databases.rst

      - Optional
      - *None*
      - Partition identifier ``string``
      - Specifies the number of table partitions.
 If configured, ``-partition`` ensures that data is loaded according to the specified partition.
 You may configure the ``-thread`` parameter for parallel loading of your table partitions.
-If you do, please ensure that the number of threads does not exceed the number of partitions.
+If you do, please ensure that the number of threads does not exceed the number of partitions
    * - ``-rowid``
      - Optional
      - ``false``